 With so many law firms to choose from, figuring out which is the right one for you can be a challenge.
 This advice should help you decide where to focus your applications…

 The Magic Circle is an informal term for the five most prestigious law firms headquartered in the UK.
 Based in London, these firms are:

-Four Magic Circle firms - Clifford Chance, Freshfields Bruckhaus Deringer, Allen & Overy, and Linklaters - fall within the ten largest law firms in the world by revenue, with Slaughter and May appearing within the top 50.
+Four Magic Circle firms - Clifford Chance, Freshfields Bruckhaus Deringer, Allen & Overy, and Linklaters - fall within the ten largest law firms in the world by revenue, with Slaughter and May appearing in the top 50.

-Magic Circle members are extremely prestigious, and consistently rank among the highest earnings per-partner and earnings per-lawyer in the UK.
-What's more, such large law firms usually give their employees a narrower remit – meaning that they suit those who are certain of their preferred specialism.
+Magic Circle members are extremely prestigious, and consistently rank among the highest earnings per partner and earnings per lawyer in the UK.
+What's more, such large law firms usually give their employees a narrower remit - meaning that they suit those who are certain of their preferred specialism.

 However, entry into the Magic Circle is notoriously competitive.
 In addition, short-term promotion prospects are fairly low, you'll work under fairly close supervision, and working hours can be extremely long.

-Four London-based commercial barristers' chambers are sometimes collectively referred to as the "Bar's Magic Circle".
+Four London-based commercial barristers' chambers are sometimes collectively referred to as the 'Bar's Magic Circle'.
 They are:

 Top law firms that are hiring now

 Several top law firms are currently hiring.
 These include: